milojacquet/sigma-enum/README.md

 }
 ```

-The name of the variants will be automatically generated if they start with
+The names of the variants will be automatically generated if the provided names start with
-an underscore, and the provided names will be used instead.
+an underscore, and the provided names will be used otherwise.

 Generating an enum that simulates a type that depends on a const generic
 value can be done by using the const generic in the type, or in shorthand